 - Marine Climates (one mile from the Shore)

 Zinc has been successfully used in marine environments for several decades.

 In some marine climates, the salt in the air or water reacts with zinc to form zinc oxychloride, which has a whitish appearance.
 This white residue will normally be washed away by rainfall.
 However, in drier marine environments, it may remain on the surface.

 Salt deposits will tend to develop near the shore on zinc soffits and other protected areas of a building, such as, but not limited to eave flashing, gutter underside etc. Water naturally condenses then evaporates from zinc surfaces, leaving some salts.
 Spray also contributes to this condition.
 While salt deposits are not harmful to the zinc, white marks appear over time when the deposits are not washed off by rain.
 This is a natural occurrence.
-Umicore Building Products USA, Inc. cannot be held responsible for the appearance of salt deposits on zinc surfaces.
+VM BUILDING SOLUTIONS, Inc. cannot be held responsible for the appearance of salt deposits on zinc surfaces.

-In marine environment installations, Umicore expects that the zinc material will patina and not retain its original color and hue.
+In marine environment installations, VMZINC expects that the zinc material will patina and not retain its original color and hue.
 Please consult your local VMZINC representative for more information.